From the Shrine’s Beginnings to Today

 2003

-In 2003, Archbishop James P. Keleher, Chairman of the Bishops Committee for National Shrines, and Bishop John R. Gaydos, of the Diocese of Jefferson City, announced that the Mothers’ Shrine had been designated as the National Shrine of Mary, Mother of the Church.
-This was the sixteenth National Shrine designation in the United States.
+In 2003, Archbishop James P. Keleher, chair of the US Bishops Committee for National Shrines, and Bishop John R. Gaydos of the Diocese of Jefferson City announced that the Mothers’ Shrine had been designated as the National Shrine of Mary, Mother of the Church.
+It is the 16th national shrine designation in the United States.

 March 2018

-On March 3, 2018 Pope Francis declared Mary, Mother of the Church Feast Day to be celebrated each year on the Monday after Pentecost.
+On March 3, 2018, Pope Francis declared Mary, Mother of the Church as a feast day to be celebrated each year on the Monday after Pentecost.